Market Correction: What Does It Mean?

 It’s also helpful to keep them in perspective.
 Since 1966, the average bear market has lasted roughly 15 months, far shorter than the average bull market.
 And they often end as abruptly as they began, with a quick rebound that is very difficult to predict—a case in point is the S&P 500’s pandemic-fueled bear market in early 2020, which lasted a mere 33 days from the previous high on February 19 to the trough on March 23.
 That’s why long-term investors are usually better off staying the course and not pulling money out of the market.

 Past bear markets have tended to be shorter than bull markets

 Source: Schwab Center for Financial Research with data provided by Bloomberg.
 Data as of 12/31/2021.
 The market is represented by daily price returns of the S&P 500 index.
 Bear markets are defined as periods with cumulative declines of at least 20% from the previous peak close.
 Its duration is measured as the number of days from the previous peak close to the lowest close reached after it has fallen at least 20%, and includes weekends and holidays.
 Periods between bear markets are designated as bull markets.
 Indices are unmanaged, do not incur fees or expenses, and cannot be invested in directly.
 Past performance is no guarantee of future results.

 What should I do now?

-Worrying excessively about a bear market is counterproductive, but being prepared for one is always a good idea.
-Consider your portfolio—and your emotional wellbeing—in case of a significant downturn.
+Worrying excessively about a bear market can be counterproductive but being prepared for one is always a good idea.
+Consider investing strategies that potentially could help your portfolio—and your emotional wellbeing—in case of a significant downturn.
 Here are some additional steps all investors should consider:

 - If you don’t have a financial plan, consider making one.
 A written financial plan can help you craft an appropriately balanced portfolio.
 It can also calm your nerves and make it easier to stay the course when markets get bumpy.